johnsengendo/Event-sync/README.md

 The repository is organized as follows:

 - The `Data/` folder contains time-series traffic data derived from a PCAP file, serving as the primary input for the experiment.
-- The `Results/` folder stores output metrics including MAE, RMSE, and synchronization event counts.
+- The `Results/` folder stores output metrics for the results obatined.

 ---